‘I’m no Hodge’: Birchall to play his own way

 In Hobart - the home town of Brisbane coach Chris Fagan - for the club's pre-season camp, Birchall got his first true taste of life as a new Lion in match simulation over the past two days.

-After 248 games at Hawthorn, two best-and-fairests and an All-Australian honour, the 31-year-old Tasmanian assessed Brisbane, the surprise packet of last season, as having the cattle to win a premiership.
+After 248 games at Hawthorn and an All-Australian honour, the 31-year-old Tasmanian assessed Brisbane, the surprise packet of last season, as having the cattle to win a premiership.

 "They've definitely got the talent, absolutely," Birchall said.
 "There is competition for spots, and depth is the sign of a good team, and there are guys really driving for positions all over the ground, and that's really exciting.